Skip to main content

 The webinar series was led by Dr. Gyami Shrestha, Director of the U.S. Carbon Cycle Science Program Office and Tracy Gill, Coordinator of NOAA's National Ocean Service Science Seminar Series.

-Slides (PDFs) of the presentations are available below.
-You may also view and downoad a poster (A4 size) with links to all the slides and recordings below.
+You may view PDFs of the presentations and download a poster (A4 size) with links to all the slides and recordings below.

 #